slaguerre91/flightinfo/README.md

 # Flight Info

 This full stack web app is a simple review site for airline routes.
 Users can browse reviews for any airport pair and commercial airline in the world.
 They can also create an account and post their own reviews.
+View the deployed version at the following link https://flightinfo.slaguerre.dev

 ## Tech Stack

-* Apache
+- Apache
-* MYSQL (MariaDB)
+- MYSQL (MariaDB)
-* PHP
+- PHP
-* JQuery
+- JQuery
-* HTML, CSS, Bootstrap 5
+- HTML, CSS, Bootstrap 5

 ## Deployment Instructions

 1. Place the project files in the application folder located in your server
 2. Install dependencies

 ```bash
 composer install
 ```

 2. Set up MYSQL tables

 ```sql
 CREATE TABLE user (
     id int AUTO_INCREMENT,